EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 and
 [PFUDatabase][link-pfudatabase] [@Heun-PFUDatabase:2023]
 packages.

-The [PFUDatabase][link-pfudatabase] pipeline is modular, such that allocation and efficiency data for a country can be added at any time to improve the database.
-Finally, ECCs must be converted from energy terms to exergy terms.
+Fourth, ECCs must be converted from energy terms to exergy terms.
 This step is assisted by the [Recca][link-recca] package.

 The steps to create the PSUT matrices for each country and each year are accomplished by a
 [targets][link-targets] [@Landau:2021aa]